The admissions process for the Indiana University Journalism is easy to navigate.

 - Once admitted, students will who meet the above qualifications be invited to complete IU’s Selective Scholarship Application.

-- If you meet the minimum standards set for application to the Direct Admit program, your SSA application will be sent to the school and you will be considered for direct admission to the IU School of Journalism.
+- If you meet the minimum standards set for application to the Direct Admit program, your SSA application will be sent to the journalism and you will be considered for direct admission to IU Journalism.

 - You also will be automatically considered for the IU Journalism Honors Program, Media Scholars Program and for freshman scholarships offered by IU Journalism.